czyys/dustforceguide/README.md

 It's difficult to realize there is a fast and easy way of cleaning this enemy, and spring blobs can be frustrating when you're trying to deal with them the same way as with the other enemies.

 What you want to do is to expose the part connecting the blob to the surface with one light attack and cut it with another light attack perpendicular to the stretched out blob.
-For example uplight -> sidelight or sidelight -> downlight for spring blobs on the ground.
+For example uplight -> sidelight or sidelight -> downlight for spring blobs placed on the ground, or sidelight -> uplight when they're on the ceiling.

 ![34.webp](Resources/34.webp)

 \
-Positioning is important, make sure the second light attack hits the spring.
+Positioning is important, make sure the second light attack hits the spring part.

 \
 <a name="more-advanced-stuff"/>